Norwich Market: Transfer to city control

 In mid-1348, the outbreak of bubonic plague known as the Great Mortality (later referred to as the Black Death), which had swept across Europe during the past year, reached England for the first time with an outbreak in the south coast port of Melcombe.
 The plague spread gradually over the rest of the country with devastating effect, causing a mortality estimated at between 30%–45%.
 In late March 1349, the outbreak reached East Anglia and, for reasons which are not understood, increased drastically in intensity.
 In 1349–50 alone, more than half the population of East Anglia died.

 In 1369, East Anglia, whose farming economy had collapsed in the wake of the plague, was struck by famine.
 Although the market continued to operate, in the immediate aftermath of the plague it was at a much reduced level and many stalls were left empty for some years after.
 The famine of 1369 overwhelmed Norwich's burial grounds, necessitating an expansion of St Peter Mancroft's churchyard.
 The southernmost rows of stalls in the main marketplace, which had been occupied by drapers and linen merchants, were removed to clear space for an enlarged churchyard.
 By 1377, the population of Norwich had fallen from at least 20,000 before the outbreak to below 6,000.

+From the summer of 1378 into 1380, the relatively speedy transfer of the stalls, selds and shops of the market from private ownership to that of the city is evidenced in 40 deeds, comprising 61 separate transactions.
+Seven more deeds were enacted in St Peter Mancroft from 1381 to 1391, accomplishing the mission of placing the vast majority of the market in the hands of city government within a decade.
+In 1392, the market square consisted of 3 messuages, 18 shops, and 42 stalls.
+That year, 52s of annual rent was owed to the King in burgage.
+Over 56% of all of the city's acquisitions recorded in the Norwich Domesday Book were in St Peter Mancroft.
+From this time onward, the municuipal government received revenue from renting out the shops and stalls of the market.

 Although social order was maintained throughout the plague years, the economy of the region was devastated.
 However, the surviving merchant community were very influential in the city and, in the wake of the catastrophe, set about increasing the council's influence around the market, buying many of the surrounding shops.
 The council also bought a set of wharves along King Street near Dragon Hall in 1397 and decreed that all goods entering Norwich by water be unloaded there.
 This ensured almost complete control of Norwich trade by the merchants who now dominated the council.